Kim Kardashian Names The Best Dad In Hip-Hop + It's A No-Brainer

 KimYe x Daddy Gang

 On Sunday, Kim celebrated Father’s Day by putting respect on Yeezy’s name.
-Kardashian relied on her Instagram page to salute Kanye for earning the title of “best dad” ever.
+Kim Kardashian relied on her Instagram page to salute and show love for Kanye with him earning the title of “best dad” ever.

 “Happy Fathers Day to the best dad!!!!
 Thank you for making life so much fun!
 You give our kids the most awesome life!
 I love you so much!!!” -Kim Kardashian-West’s Instagram